Asset tokenization

 Tesla, Apple and Amazon

-Platforms such as Synthetix and Mirror Protocol offer tokens that replicate the value of shares of companies such as Apple (AAPL), Tesla (TSLA) and Amazon (AMZN), allowing investors to trade these assets on the Ethereum blockchain.
+Platforms such as Synthetix and Mirror Protocol offer tokens that replicate the value of the shares of companies such as Apple (AAPL), Tesla (TSLA) and Amazon (AMZN), allowing investors to trade these assets on the Ethereum blockchain.

 Tokenized bonds